Applebee's: Advertising

 As part of the company's marketing campaign and slogan, Wanda Sykes was hired in 2007 to voice the chain's new mascot, the Applebee's Apple.
 The character appears in commercials touting Applebee's various specials and stating the new slogan "Together is good" or saying "Get it together, baby!" as the slogan appears at the bottom right of the screen.
 A new campaign started on February 25, 2008, without Sykes' character (the spokesapple), with the slogan "It's a whole new neighborhood."
 The commercials used both the original and new logos.
 In 2009 Applebee's changed its slogan again to "There's no place like the neighborhood."

 From 2012 to 2016, Applebee's aired an advertising campaign focusing on fresh ingredients and new dishes, narrated by Jason Sudeikis, featuring the slogan "See you tomorrow."

 In 2012, Applebee's partnered with the country group Zac Brown Band on a Veteran's Day-themed "Thank You Movement" campaign to honor members of the U.S. military.
 The band's song "Chicken Fried" has also been featured in a Applebee's commercial; in February 2022, Applebee's pulled its advertising from CNN after an incident where an inappropriately timed split-screen commercial break featured live footage of the 2022 Russian Invasion of Ukraine shown alongside the ad.

 In late September 2017, Applebee's brought back its most famous slogan from the early-to-mid 2000s, "Eatin' Good in the Neighborhood."
 In 2022, Applebee's advertising fees accounted for 177.4 million U.S. dollars.

-In August 2021, after having removed it due to the impact of the COVID-19 pandemic, Applebee's restored its Oreo Cookie Shake to its menu.
-The chain and beverage had been mentioned in Walker Hayes' song "Fancy Like", which was subsequently featured in a new Applebee's commercial as well.
+In August 2021, after having their Oreo Cookie removed because of the COVID-19 pandemic impact, Applebee's restored it back to their menu.
+The chain and beverage was also mentioned in Walker Hayes' top hit song "Fancy Like", which was subsequently featured in their Applebee's commercial as well.

+For the 2024 NFL season, Detroit Lions Head Coach Dan Campbell appeared in Applebee's commercials.

-In January 2024, the company introduced Applebee’s Date Night Pass.
+In January 2024, the company introduced Applebee's Date Night Pass.
 The $300 card would provide holders 52 date nights, from February 1, 2024 to January 21, 2025, the opportunity to spend $30 on food and non-alcoholic beverages either in restaurants or using takeout.
 It came during an inflationary environment for restaurants and was designed to make going out more accessible.
 CNN reported this move came amid others that indicated the chain was emphasizing its role as an affordable place to eat, like bringing back all-you-can-eat boneless wings or heavily discounted margaritas.
 At the time of the announcement, it could also be used for online orders but not for those through third-party services.